Conimbricenses

-The Conimbricenses were an important collection of Jesuit commentaries on Aristotle compiled at University of Coimbra in Coimbra, Portugal.
+The Conimbricenses are an important collection of Jesuit commentaries on Aristotle compiled at University of Coimbra in Coimbra, Portugal.

 Commentaries

 The Coimbra Commentaries, also known as the Conimbricenses or Cursus Conimbricenses, are a group of 11 books on Aristotle (only eight can be called commentaries).
 They were produced as part of King John III of Portugal's efforts to make the University of Coimbra rival the University of Paris.
 The names of 200 Jesuits, including those of professors and students, appeared repeatedly on the college registries.
 From the late 16th to the early 17th centuries, the university produced voluminous commentaries on Aristotle's philosophical writings.
 The commentaries were, in fact, dictated to the students by the professors and so were not intended for publication.
 After they were published anyway, to interpret and disown incorrect and unauthorized editions, Claudio Acquaviva, the General of the Society of Jesus, assigned Pedro da Fonseca, the provincial of the Portuguese province, the task of supervising the revision of the commentaries for authorized publication.
 Fonseca was called "the Aristotle of Portugal" by Charles George Herbermann in his Catholic Encyclopedia.